Lo Carmen: Music

-A music video for second single 'Sometimes Its Hard (feat.
-Bonnie 'Prince' Billy)' was released on 26 October 2017.
+A music video for second single "Sometimes Its Hard" (featuring Bonnie 'Prince' Billy) was released on 26 October 2017.
 The video was co-directed by Get Out cinematographer Toby Oliver.
-'Lovers Dreamers Fighters'was released on 10 November 2017 to very positive reviews.
+Lovers Dreamers Fighters was released on 10 November 2017 to generally positive reviews.

+Mick Harvey recorded a version of "Nashville High" (co written by Carmen, Sam Worrad and Jed Kurzel) for his 2024 album Five Ways to Say Goodbye.
+It was singled out as an "album highlight" and "the album's most luminous and upbeat song – though still filled with bittersweet yearning".

+Carmen's eighth album Transatlantic Light, again recorded with Ken Gormly, Sam Worrad and Cec Condon under the banner The Great Beyond, also featured guest appearances from Robyn Hitchcock and Peter Head, and was released in September 2024.